Marianne Weber: Themes

 Another theme in her work was that women's work could be used to "map and explain the construction and reproduction of the social person and the social world".
 Human work creates cultural products ranging from small, daily values such as cleanliness and honesty to larger, more abstract phenomena like philosophy and language.
 Between the two extremes lies a vast, unexplored middle territory called "the middle ground of immediate daily life", in which women, being the caretakers, child-rearers, and everyday economic actors of the family, have a large part.
 This middle ground is where the self is created, for the most part, Weber argued, and that self then affects other people in its daily actions in the world.
 She also felt that the continual struggle between the spiritual and the animal is what makes people human and that rather than being a crisis to be resolved, the conflict between the natural and the moral forms the basis of human dignity.
 This "millennial struggle of human beings for the subordination of instinctual life under the dominion of morally free human will" is a cultural product, for the production of which women are largely responsible.
-Finally, Weber also felt that differences such as class, education, age, and base ideologies, had an enormous effect on the day to day existences of women.
+Finally, Weber also felt that differences such as class, education, age, and base ideologies, had an enormous effect on the day-to-day existence of women.
 She saw that there are profound differences not just between rural and urban women, but also among different types of rural women and different types of urban women.
 Urban women, of whom Weber was one, were distinguished not just by their husbands' occupations but also by their own.
-Within the class of working women, women's occupations (traditional women's work versus the elite: academics, artists, writers, etc) have an everyday effect upon patterns of daily life and lead to differences in needs, lifestyle and overall ideologies.
+Within the class of working women, women's occupations (traditional women's work versus the elite: academics, artists, writers, etc.) have an everyday effect on patterns of daily life and lead to differences in needs, lifestyle, and overall ideologies.

 Georg Simmel and Marianne Weber

 There has been discussion of Max Weber's scholarly connection to Georg Simmel, particularly in terms of their influence on the Frankfurt School, but Marianne Weber too was a colleague of Simmel.
-In addition to a more than 20 year friendship, in which Max and Simmel conversed and wrote letters often, Weber wrote a critical response to Simmel's 1911 essay "The Relative and the Absolute in the Problem of the Sexes", in which she criticized his concept of "gender relations".
-Both sociologists dealt with the "woman question" and, more broadly, "the interrelation between gendered modes of individuation, social differentiation and gender difference".
+In addition to a more than 20-year friendship, in which Max and Simmel conversed and wrote letters often, Weber wrote a critical response to Simmel's 1911 essay "The Relative and the Absolute in the Problem of the Sexes", in which she criticized his concept of "gender relations".
+Both sociologists dealt with the "woman question" and, more broadly, "the interrelation between gendered modes of individuation, social differentiation, and gender difference".